1.1 The National Library of Australia’s Strategic Directions 2012-2014 document includes the following key objective:

 It is within this context that the Library’s publishing program for print and electronic publications is developed and implemented.

-2.3 The National Library aims for its collections to be widely used and disseminated and recognises that publishing material from, or related to, its collections, either electronically or in print, is an important way of achieving this goal.
+2.4 The National Library aims for its collections to be widely used and disseminated and recognises that publishing material from, or related to, its collections is an important way of achieving this goal.

-2.4 For the purposes of this policy, a publication is any published work that has been researched, edited, designed and produced for sale and/or distribution to the general public through print or electronic media.
+- Any publised work has been researched, edited, designed and produced for sale and/or distibution to the general public

 4.2 The ‘for sale’ or trade publishing program will be primarily based on the Library’s collections, with a particular emphasis on the Australian collections.
 For example, titles may draw on the Library’s Oral History, Pictures, Manuscript, Newspaper, Ephemera, Map and Music collections.
 Titles will be released through the book trade with appropriate media publicity surrounding the releases.
-This publishing program may also include a range of merchandise, such as greeting cards, wrapping paper and gift cards.
-When considered appropriate, ebook versions of these ‘for sale’ books will be produced and sold through online third party providers.
-Currently, the Library does not publish adult fiction.
-However, the children’s list may include fiction where it is deemed appropriate and a market demand exists.
+Currently, the library does not publish adult fiction.
+However, the childrens list may include fiction where it is deemed appropriate and a market demand exists.
 Between 15 and 18 publications a year will be produced.

 4.3 Promotional and corporate publications will be aimed at a wide range of groups and stakeholders, from the general public to the library community.
 Their aim will be to promote and raise awareness of the Library’s role, its collections and services, the Library building, and to keep the community informed and updated on the Library’s policies and programs.
 Promotional publications include the Library Magazine, brochures, pamphlets, corporate publications such as the Annual Report and online versions of these publications.